raspberrypioneer/OricBoulderDash/README.md

 ## Oric-1, Atmos and emulation
+[Oric Boulder Dash](./tap/BOULDERDASH.tap) is available in the tap folder.

-This game has been tested using the [Oricutron emulator](https://osdk.org/index.php?page=documentation&subpage=oricutron) and on a real Oric-1.
-Game TAP files were loaded via the excellent [LOCI device](https://github.com/sodiumlb/loci-hardware/wiki/LOCI-User-Manual).
+It has been tested using the [Oricutron emulator](https://osdk.org/index.php?page=documentation&subpage=oricutron) and on a real Oric-1.
+The game TAP file was loaded via the excellent [LOCI device](https://github.com/sodiumlb/loci-hardware/wiki/LOCI-User-Manual).
 This device also allows the Oric-1 to use the Atmos ROM v1.1 so although the game works with both the Oric-1 and Atmos, the default build is for the Atmos.
 See the simple steps below to switch to an Oric-1 build.

 There are some differences in this Oric version of the game, although they do not affect the main game play.
 - Bombs and zero-gravity enhancements.
 These are only used in caves where they have been defined as cave parameters (see below for more details).
 - The status bar is different as it shows the diamonds needed, reduced each time one is gathered.
 The diamond value is not shown.
 A count of the number of bombs available is included, as are the normal things such as time remaining, lives available and the player score.
 - The game is in black and white as the Oric has an unusual way of setting colours in text-mode.
 I don't think it would be practical (or possible) to give each sprite their own colour (the sprites are redefined characters).
 - Currently there is no intro tune although this may be added in future.
 Other future improvements being considered are the ability to choose the keys to use for up-down-left-right and fire.
 Joystick support might be an option via the LOCI device.
 Lower down the list are possibly having a demo mode, overall high score and support for 2 players.
-A splash screen would be another nice-to-have.

 ## Keys used
+- The version to play is selectable from the splash screen using the up-down arrow keys and pressing the space bar.
 - Both the cave and difficulty level are selectable from the main screen using the up-down, left-right arrow keys.
 Pressing the space bar starts the game.
 - There is a choice of using the standard up-down, left-right arrow keys for navigation within the game or an alternate layout where the arrow keys on the left of the space bar are up-down and the arrow keys on the right are down-up (this feels more natural to me on a real Oric!).
 Pressing the left-shift key on the menu screen toggles between having standard or alternate keys.